nsrau/azure-docs.it-it/articles/storsimple/storsimple-manage-backup-policies-u2.md

 <properties
-   pageTitle="Gestire i criteri di backup di StorSimple | Microsoft Azure" description="Viene illustrato come è possibile utilizzare il servizio StorSimple Manager per creare e gestire backup manuali, pianificazioni di backup e conservazione dei backup." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Manage your StorSimple backup policies | Microsoft Azure" description="Explains how you can use the StorSimple Manager service to create and manage manual backups, backup schedules, and backup retention." services="storsimple" documentationCenter="NA" authors="SharS"